shawngraham/obsidian-boswell/README.md

 # obsidian-boswell
-a small plugin for project metadata tracking, project management
+a small plugin for project metadata tracking, project management.
+Based on [https://github.com/shawngraham/boswell](my Boswell webapp).

+This version is for use in vanilla Obsidian: no other plugins necessary for my purposes (otherwise, I get caught up in trying to find the One True and Perfect Configuration and Workflow).

+Basic use: keep notes however you like.
+Use the Boswell Dashboard and associated views to keep track of where the money is at, who is doing what, and what is being done by whom.
+Also, a timeline view of the same, plus report generation.

 ## Installation